Nutty

 Are you self-employed working as a contractor and not sure what happens with your pension?
 You’re in the right place.

-Saving for your pension is super important, and as a contractor, it’s all up to you – there’s no HR department to do it for you.
+Saving for your retirement with a pension is super important, and as a contractor, it’s all up to you – there’s no HR department to do it for you.

-Let’s run through all your options – you’ll be up and running with your pension savings in no time.
+Let’s run through all your options – you’ll be up and running with your contractor pension in no time.

 Sorry to say, but as you’re self-employed and not working as an employee, you won’t be eligible for a workplace pension scheme – that’s one that your employer sets up for you as part of the auto-enrolment scheme, and then would contribute 3% of your salary if you contribute 5%.